matrix-org/dendrite/docs/INSTALL.md

   done
   ```

-(On macOS, omit `sudo -u postgres` from the above commands.)
+  ... in which case your connection string will look like `postgres://user:pass@database/dendrite_componentname`.

+### SQLite database setup

+**WARNING:** SQLite is suitable for small experimental deployments only and should not be used in production - use PostgreSQL instead for any user-facing federating installation!

+Dendrite can use the built-in SQLite database engine for small setups.
+The SQLite databases do not need to be pre-built - Dendrite will
+create them automatically at startup.

 ### Server key generation

 Each Dendrite installation requires:

-- A unique Matrix signing private key
+* A unique Matrix signing private key
-- A valid and trusted TLS certificate and private key
+* A valid and trusted TLS certificate and private key

 To generate a Matrix signing private key: